xarantolus/notality/README.md

 Notality is a very simple note taking app.
 I mostly built it to learn how Flutter works, but it's functional and you can use it.

 ### Features
-* Create, edit and delete notes
+* Create, edit, delete and reorder notes
 * Automatic dark/light mode depending on the system-wide setting
 * Localization for English and German